-… edited by Jens Gerrit Papenburg and Holger Schulze, published soon by The MIT Press.
+… edited by Jens Gerrit Papenburg and Holger Schulze, to be published in February 2016 by The MIT Press.

-… edited by Jens Gerrit Papenburg and Holger Schulze, published soon by The MIT Press.
+… edited by Jens Gerrit Papenburg and Holger Schulze, to be published in February 2016 by The MIT Press.

 Funding prolonged by the DFG until 2016.